funvill/funvill.github.io/_posts/2023-03-23-idea055-truchet-tessellating-bathroom-tiles.md

 - [Tilings Encyclopedia](https://tilings.math.uni-bielefeld.de/) - The tilings encyclopedia shows a wealth of examples of nonperiodic substitution tilings.
 - [Wang tile](https://en.wikipedia.org/wiki/Wang_tile) - are modeled visually by square tiles with a color on each side.
 A set of such tiles is selected, and copies of the tiles are arranged side by side with matching colors, without rotating or reflecting them.
 - [Serpentiles](https://en.wikipedia.org/wiki/Serpentiles) - Serpentiles is the name coined by Kurt N. Van Ness for the hexagonal tiles used in various edge-matching puzzle connection abstract strategy games
+- [StampID](https://bleeptrack.de/projects/stamps/) - "stampID" is a set of procedurally generated stamps.
+They follow the rule of truchet tiles: each tile edge interfaces with the other edges.
+This way the stamp can be rearranged in multiple different ways to create new patterns.
+Each stamp set contains 3 stamps who have one, two and three interfacing sides.
+The stamp pattern itself is inspired by art nouveau swirls and celtic knots.

 ## Market